 The first principle of living a life of peace is to always give people room to back up and explain themselves.
 If you do, you’ll avoid many unnecessary conflicts and steer clear of strife.
 Make the choice today to live a life of peace!

 Have you been wronged, hurt, or treated unfairly?
 Have you tried to help someone grow or understand the error of their ways only to receive hostility and a cold shoulder in return?
-Learn to soften and resolve even your most bitter conflicts when you watch Bayless’ message, “Gaining a Brother without Losing Yourself,” today.
+Learn to soften and resolve even your most bitter conflicts when you request Bayless’ message, “Gaining a Brother without Losing Yourself,” today.
 Available on CD, DVD, and MP3.